Hundred Days Offensive: Battles of the Hindenburg Line

 Foch planned a series of concentric attacks on the German lines in France (sometimes referred to as the Grand Offensive), with the various axes of advance designed to cut German lateral communications, intending that the success of an attack would enable the entire front line to be advanced.
 The main German defences were anchored on the Hindenburg Line, a series of defensive fortifications stretching from Cerny on the Aisne river to Arras.
 Before Foch's main offensive was launched, the remaining German salients west and east of the line were crushed at Havrincourt and St Mihiel on 12 September and at the Battle of Épehy and the Battle of the Canal du Nord on 27 September.

 The first attack of the Grand Offensive was launched on 26 September by the French and the AEF in the Meuse-Argonne Offensive (this offensive includes the battles of Somme-Py, Saint-Thierry, Montfaucon, and Chesne of 1 November).
 On 28 September, the Army Group under Albert I of Belgium (the Belgian Army, the British Second Army and the French Sixth Army), attacked near Ypres in Flanders (the Fifth Battle of Ypres).
 Both attacks made good progress initially but were then slowed by supply difficulties.
 The Grand Offensive involved attacking over difficult terrain, resulting in the Hindenburg Line not being broken until 17 October.

 On 29 September, the central attack on the Hindenburg Line commenced, with the British Fourth Army (with British, Australian and American forces) attacking in the Battle of St Quentin Canal and the French First Army attacking fortifications outside St Quentin.
 By 5 October, the Allies had broken through the entire depth of the Hindenburg defences over a 19 mi front.
 General Rawlinson wrote, "Had the Boche [Germans] not shown marked signs of deterioration during the past month, I should never have contemplated attacking the Hindenburg line.
 Had it been defended by the Germans of two years ago, it would certainly have been impregnable…."

-On 8 October, the First and Third British Armies broke through the Hindenburg Line at the Second Battle of Cambrai.
+On 8 October, the First and Third British Armies broke through the Hindenburg Line at the Second Battle of Cambrai, with Cambrai itself falling to the Canadians.
 This collapse forced the German High Command to accept that the war had to be ended.
 The evidence of failing German morale also convinced many Allied commanders and political leaders that the war could be ended in 1918; previously, all efforts had been concentrated on building up forces to mount a decisive attack in 1919.